bowman2001/perplexdoc/content/doc/basic/image/inline/index.md

     name: Embedded
     parent: images
     pre: image
+resources:
+- name: normal
+  src: normal.svg
+  params:
+    alt: Placeholder image, default size
+    caption: The default size and position for an embedded image
+    attr: gm
+- name: normalright
+  src: normalright.svg
+  params:
+    alt: Placeholder image, default size
+    caption: The default size on the right
+    attr: gm
+- name: small
+  src: small.svg
+  params:
+    alt: Placeholder image, small size
+    caption: A small embedded image
+    attr: gm
+- name: tiny
+  src: tiny.svg
+  params:
+    alt: Placeholder image, tiny size
+    caption: Tiny image
+    attr: gm
 categories: [markdown]
 tags: [image, block]
 series: [images]
 ---

-**Placeholder**: Put your own introduction paragraph here instead of this one.
+The theme embeds an inline Markdown image  **as a float** in the layout.
 {.p-first}
 <!--more-->

 ## Layout

-Perplex embeds every image **as a float** into the containing text block by default.
 The default is the most common choice **at the beginning** of the block.
 But we may want to place images also **in the middle**.
 In both cases following blocks may have to flow around the image, too, when the containing one is short.

 ### At the beginning